sarthakkatta/flowbase-productive-ai-app/README.md

 ## How It Works

+Flowbase is a full-stack Next.js application.
+Its backend lives inside the same project and uses Next.js Server Actions and API routes for application logic, database work, authentication checks, and third-party integrations.

-Flowbase uses Clerk for authentication.
-After login, the user is synced into the local database so all app data can be connected to an internal user record.
+Clerk manages sign-in and sign-up.
+After login, the user is synced to the local database so notes, tasks, boards, and other workspace data can be associated with an internal user record.

-Most feature logic is handled through server actions.
-The frontend calls these actions for creating notes, calendar items, Kanban boards, tasks, whiteboards, workspace pages, and settings updates.

-The AI features run on the server side through Gemini.
-For the AI Template Builder, the model does not generate executable code.
-It returns a structured JSON definition, which is then rendered safely using predefined React components.
+The AI features run server-side through Gemini.
+For the AI Template Builder, the model returns a structured JSON definition instead of executable code.
+The interface validates and renders that JSON using predefined React components.

+### Backend

+The backend is built into the Next.js application using Server Actions and API routes.
+This keeps the frontend and application logic in one codebase while still separating feature-specific server logic cleanly.

+It handles:

+- Database operations through Drizzle ORM and Neon Postgres
+- Authentication and authorization checks with Clerk
+- CRUD operations for notes, tasks, boards, calendar items, spaces, and whiteboards
+- AI requests through the Gemini API
+- Voice token handling for AssemblyAI
+- Collaboration access and authentication for Liveblocks

 ## Getting Started